pytorch/pytorch/docs/source/jit.rst

   ``a``

   .. note::
-      See 'variable scoping rules' for how variables are resolved.
+      See `Variable Resolution`_ for how variables are resolved.

 Tuple Construction
     ``(3, 4)``, ``(3,)``